Celebrity baker Paul Hollywood to receive royal honour at Windsor Castle

 “I’m thrilled … wow Paul Hollywood MBE!!!
 Congratulations to everyone who were mentioned in the New Years Honours List.”

-Marcus Trescothick and Felicity Dahl are also among the famous faces set to receive honours.
+Marcus Trescothick and Felicity Dahl are also among the famous faces set to receive honours on Wednesday.

-Widow of the author Roald Dahl and producer of films based on two of his books – 1996’s Matilda and 2005’s Charlie And The Chocolate factory – Dame Felicity will be made a Dame Commander for services to philanthropy, to literature and young people.
+Dame Felicity, widow of the author Roald Dahl and producer of films based on two of his books – 1996’s Matilda and 2005’s Charlie And The Chocolate factory – will be made a dame commander for services to philanthropy, literature and young people.

-Dame Felicity founded the Roald Dahl’s Marvellous Children’s charity, which provides specialist nurses for seriously ill children, and the Roald Dahl Museum and Story Centre in Buckinghamshire.
+She founded Roald Dahl’s Marvellous Children’s Charity, which provides specialist nurses for seriously ill children, and the Roald Dahl Museum and Story Centre in Buckinghamshire.